-Now that a patient has been uploaded from DICOM to the Thinknode RKS, the Planning App should recognize that new patient files are available to import into a Planning patient.
+Now that a patient has been uploaded from DICOM, the Planning App should recognize that new patient files are available to import into a Planning patient.

 - 1. Open the Astroid Launcher and launch the Planning App from your realm - 2.
 Once Astroid Planning starts, click on the Imports Block in the task control pane on the left side